Rezmason/matrix/README.md

 1. The green symbols that "rain down" operators' screens endlessly
 2. Scenes from within the simulation that depict green symbols streaking across everything
 3. The films' opening title graphics, which dazzle viewers and then draw them into the world of the franchise
-4. The "dialing" visualization at the opening of _The Matrix_ and _Resurrections_
+4. The "dialing" visualization at the opening of *The Matrix* and *Resurrections*

 A fan project can attempt to tackle any of these.
 However, this project focuses specifically on #1 and #3— an endless effect, visually stunning and mystifying, that feels right at home on any screen.

 The following criteria guided the development process:

 - **Get the right glyphs**.
 Like the actual ones.
-By now everyone's heard how the Matrix glyphs are some treatment of [Katakana](https://en.wikipedia.org/wiki/Katakana), but they also include a few characters from [Susan Kare's Chicago typeface](https://en.wikipedia.org/wiki/Chicago_(typeface)).
+By now everyone's heard how the Matrix glyphs are some treatment of [katakana](https://en.wikipedia.org/wiki/Katakana), but they also include a few characters from [Susan Kare's Chicago typeface](https://en.wikipedia.org/wiki/Chicago_(typeface)).
 The Matrix glyphs in *this* project come from the source: cleaned up vectors [from an old SWF](https://web.archive.org/web/20070914173039/http://www.atari.com:80/thematrixpathofneo/) for an official Matrix product, archived back in 2007.
 That's how deep this rabbit hole goes, friends.
 (Please support the [Internet Archive!](https://archive.org/about/))
 - **Get the new glyphs**.
 When *Resurrections* hit theaters in December '21, it debuted an expanded glyph set with a daunting *135 symbols*.
 Virtually all of them were recovered from the movie trailers for this project and uploaded before the film's release! ...But they were of relatively poor quality.
 Fortunately, in this age of 720p reference material and tie-in marketing, a decent sized sample of new glyphs were eventually reverse-engineered from [a sparkly watch ad](https://www.hamiltonwatch.com/en-int/thematrixresurrections), and the rest were lovingly synthesized from frames of a [behind-the-scenes VFX video](https://buf.com/films/the-matrix-resurrections).
 - **Make it look sweet in 2D.** The most versatile, recognizable and mesmerizing manifestation of the code rain is when it seems to pour right down your screen like rain on a windowpane.
 While depth effects are cool, they can obscure the details that make the difference between a goodtrix and a *greatrix*.